 Will there be ways for the views of people other than members of the IAG to be heard?

 Yes.
 Cochrane has a commenting function that can be used to submit comments on the updated protocol and review when they are published.
 The protocol will set out, in detail, the proposed scope and methods for conducting the review.
 The drafts of both the new protocol and the updated review will be peer reviewed before publication.
+A draft protocol will also be available for a brief public consultation period, which is anticipated to be in the third quarter of 2021.

 People can communicate directly with the IAG via the email address, Cochrane.IAG@gmail.com.
 The email account is not monitored by members of Cochrane’s staff.
 When the IAG finishes its work, the contents of the account will be archived at Cochrane.